DappLottery/lottery/README.md

 ## Limitations

 - Cannot run ChainLink VRF v2 to use provably fair RNG
-  - But we assume our implementation is hard to exploit as we generate the lottery number when the admin clicks the `Pick Winner` button.
+  - However, our implementation is hard to exploit as we generate the lottery number when the admin clicks the Pick Winner button.
   - On the call, it generates on the fly and sends money right away.
-No one can see the number before finishing the game.
+No one can see the number before the game finishes.
   - The estimated gas fee to call of this library is about $4.